How can gas be transported sustainably?

 This story shows how SGN supports Goal 13: Climate Action, specifically Target 13.3: “improve education, awareness raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction, and early warning.”

-SGN is one of the UK’s largest gas distribution companies, operating 74,000km of gas pipelines and delivering gas to 5.9 million customers, in Scotland and across south and the south-east of England.
+SGN is one of the UK’s largest gas distribution companies, operating 74,000km of gas pipelines and delivering gas to 5.9 million customers, in Scotland and across the south and south-east of England.

-Learn more about SGN
+Learn more about SGN.